belindamo/bridge-hand-eval/section_notes/03-experiment-ideas.md

 * Think of the 26 steps as **features** f1…f26​ computed from a 13-card hand.
 * The RPBridge score y is a deterministic function of these features.

+Idea 1 -&#x20;

+use this well-known hand evaluator [http://www.rpbridge.net/8j19.htm](http://www.rpbridge.net/8j19.htm)

+It is a rule that calculates how good a hand is.
+However in practice, humans can't use this because there are 26 steps.&#x20;

+Might we run an experiment to devise a procedure with less steps that mimicks this procedure?&#x20;

+You could enumerate over all subsets of steps and do feature selection.
+We'd just need random steps of 13 cards and value according to this rule

+Idea 2 - use the collected datasets to train a better predictor

+#

 # Experiment Ideas

 ## Core Experiments